Wonforward/lammps/README.md

 # lammps
- the input file for Silicon
+ the input file for Silicons